SHTOOLS/SHTOOLS/src/fdoc/planetsconstants.md

 :   Semi-major axis of the lunar orbit.

 `g0_Moon`
-:   Gravitational acceleration at R_Moon, not including rotation.
+:   Mean gravitational acceleration of the Moon at the mean surface radius (R_Moon), not including rotation.

 `R0_pot_Moon`
-:   Reference radius of the gravitational-potential model.
+:   Reference radius of the gravitational-potential models of the Moon.

 `Omega_Moon`
 :   Angular rotation rate of the Moon.

 `C_MOI_Moon`
-:   Polar moment of inertia, using R=1738 km.
+:   Polar moment of inertia of the Moon, using R=1738 km.

 `I_MOI_Moon`
-:   Average moment of inertia, using R=1738 km.
+:   Average moment of inertia of the Moon, using R=1738 km.

 `Gamma_MOI_Moon`
-:   Gamma = (B-A)/C.
+:   Libration parameter of the Moon, (B-A)/C.

 `Beta_MOI_Moon`
-:   Beta = (C-A)/B.
+:   Libration parameter of the Moon, (C-A)/B.

 ## Mars